yourboyjackson/steam-libary-bot-public/README.md

 1. Create a new project (`steam-library-bot`)
 2. Create 2 files in project: `main.py` and `requirements.txt`
-3. Add attached code below into each file and commit (save)
+3. Add attached code from this project into each file and commit (save)
 4. Create 2nd new project (`steam-games-tracker`)
 5. Create `README.md` file in new folder by entering the name `games-data/README.md` and commit